-Each inmate is responsible for the overall tidiness of the dayroom.
+Inmates will not communicate with other inmates not assigned to or present in their housing area.
+Each inmate is responsible for their personal behavior and the overall tidiness of the dayroom.
 They are also responsible for disposing of personal litter, cleaning of spills of liquids or other substances on the floor or furniture and cleaning of any other unsightly condition occurring in the dayroom.
 An area in the dayroom at the entrance doorway, and emergency exit doors under the stairway has been outlined in red as a secure area.
 All inmates are to remain on the dayroom side of the lined area unless instructed by a Deputy to enter the restricted area.
 This restricted area is to remain clear at all times regardless of whether the entrance door is open or closed.
 Dorms with solid or barred doors on the cells (C, D, E, G, H, I, L, M, Q and R) will remain in the locked open mode during non-lockdown times while inmates have dayroom privileges.
 Inmates may lock their doors shut while out of the dorm for exercise yard, court, etc. but the doors will be returned to the open position upon their return to the dorm.
 The only exception is for those dorms designated as lockdown.